SniperOO7/VIP-Premium-FULL-VERSION/README.md

      - Full version cost around **+- 20 €**, it's a normal price for such a huge plugin.
      - I'm not returning money back for pursached plugins !

-Features | Free version | Full version ♛
+Features | Free version | Full/Paid version ♛
 --- | --- | ---
 Benefits | 13+ | 75+
 New updates | ✗ | ✓